WordPress/gutenberg/packages/components/src/navigable-container/README.md

 ## Props

 These are the props that `NavigableMenu` and `TabbableContainer`.
-Any props which are specific to one class are labelled appropriately.
+Any props which are specific to one component are labelled appropriately.

-### `onNavigate`: `( index: number, focusable: HTMLElement ) => void`

-A callback invoked when the menu navigates to one of its children passing the index and child as an argument

--   Required: No

 ### `cycle`: `boolean`